LatusRectum/technical-trading-strategy-backtester/README.md

 # Technical Trading Strategy Backtester

-Jupyter notebook that I build for a simple **Moving Average Crossover** trading strategy, enhances it with an **RSI filter**, and backtests both against a **Buy & Hold** benchmark, using real historical data from [`yfinance`](https://pypi.org/project/yfinance/).
+Jupyter notebook that I built for a simple **Moving Average Crossover** trading strategy, enhances it with an **RSI filter**, and backtests both against a **Buy & Hold** benchmark, using real historical data from [`yfinance`](https://pypi.org/project/yfinance/).